General Technology - Gunsmithing (A.A.S.)

 |Total Credit Hours||63.0|

-- A clear SLED background check is required before taking the first GSM prefix course, GSM 101.
-Pending criminal charges or conviction may make the applicant ineligible for enrollment or participation in the gunsmithing program.
+A clear SLED background check is required before taking the first GSM prefix course, GSM 101.
+Pending criminal charges or convictions may make the applicant ineligible for enrollment or participation in the gunsmithing program.
 This check must be done within two (2) months of a student’s start date.
-Admissions will coordinate this check with incoming students.
-A current concealed weapon permit (CWP) from the state of South Carolina can be used in lieu of the background check.
+The gunsmithing program will coordinate this check with incoming students.
+A current concealed weapon permit (CWP) from any state can be used in lieu of the background check.
 (Please contact Program Director Jerry Capone if you have a CWP from another state.)

 Notes about individual classes